Professor of Urban Studies and Planning

 Professor Jennifer Dill researches and teaches about transportation decision-making processes and how those can inform policy and planning.
 Her recent projects focus on travel behavior, bicycling, transit-oriented developments, and active living policies.
 Dr. Dill values the community partnerships that she has forged through her research projects and believes that the Toulan School adds value to projects by providing objective third-party analysis while evaluating innovative local planning initiatives.

 Since January 2012, Dr. Dill has been involved in an evaluation of the peer-to-peer carsharing service Getaround in Portland.
 This project will assess the initiative’s impact on participants’ vehicle miles traveled, peak hour travel, car ownership, and driving habits.
 In addition, Dr. Dill leads the Family Activity Study to learn how parents and children get to where they want to go in and around Portland neighborhoods.
 Since its start in 2010, the project has aimed to learn more about how families use active forms of transportation like walking and biking.
 Families that participate in the study complete surveys and use activity monitors to record how active they are in their daily routines.
-With Prof. Chris Monsere in Civil Engineering, Dr. Dill has been evaluating innovative bike facilities in Portland and Washington DC, including bike boxes and cycletracks.
-They will be expanding that work to four more cities over the next year.
+With Prof. Chris Monsere in Civil Engineering, Dr. Dill has been evaluating innovative bike facilities in cities across the U.S., including bike boxes and cycletracks.

 In her teaching, Dr. Dill teaches students to ground themselves in a solid basis in theory and analytical methods, while integrating real world projects and practical skills.
 For example, graduate students in Planning Methods I & II worked with a community partner to assess the issue of overflow parking near higher density housing, including infill apartments and condos.
 Students conducted surveys and analyzed neighborhood demographics to evaluate the problem, then presented the findings to the community partner.
 Combined with classroom learning, these types of practical experiences promote effective quantitative and qualitative analysis, and communication skills that enable students to convey technical information to a broad spectrum of audiences.